-This statement is made pursuant to Modern Slavery Act 2018 (Cth) (the Act) and relates to the reporting period of 1 January 2022 to 31 December 2022.
+This statement is made pursuant to the Modern Slavery Act 2018 (Cth) (the Act) and relates to the reporting period of 1 January 2023 to 31 December 2023.
 This statement sets out the steps that Frucor Suntory has taken and is continuing to take to seek to ensure that modern slavery is not taking place within our operations or our supply chains.

-Criteria 1 and 2: Our business, structure, operations and supply chains
+Criteria 1 and 2 (s16(1)(a),(b)): Our business, structure, operations and supply chains